 Chinese are notorious for bumping into each other, blocking doorways, littering, spitting in restaurants, smoking anywhere they please, letting doors slam in people's faces, stopping their cars wherever they want, butting in line, shoving and pushing, walking in groups that take up the entire sidewalk, leaping into elevators, and generally not getting out of the way or watching where they are going.
 Chinese generally don't form lines they form "huddles" around ticket booths and bank clerks.

+Chinese act pushy unconsciously.
+They don't have the same concept of personal space as Westerners.
+Chinese are used to crowds and pushing you way through a busy sidewalk or subway station is considered normal.
+If two people collide, a brief apology might be offered, then people continue with their business as if nothing happened.
 After years of long queues, Chinese people have learned to be ruthless about cutting in line.
 Zhou Xiaozheng, a sociology professor at Beijing University told the Los Angeles Times, “The whole society is impatient.
 President Hu Jintao said...we Chinese must be modest and cautious and avoid arrogance.
 Of course this means we’re none of these things.”

 The Chinese love to stare at foreigners and it is not unusual for a "staring squad" of a hundred people to gather around a tourist in rural towns where local people don't see many foreign visitors.
 Hairy arms and legs and red and blonde hair seem to be particularly fascinating and some Chinese like to touch or pluck the hairs to see if they are genuine.
 Staring back or getting angry is often counter-productive: it only attracts more attention.

 On drivers and waiting in line in Shanghai, Andrew Field wrote: “At times it seems to be an all out battle for supremacy over the road with no quarter given.
 The "me first" mentality is very strong when it comes to driving etiquette or lack thereof.
 This in turn leads to far more accidents, which cause traffic delays ratcheting up levels of anxiety, leading to more fender-benders and so on in a vicious cycle.
 And people end up spending more time and money on the road and getting their cars fixed.
 But it is all worthwhile if one can shave that second off the road trip by cutting in front of another vehicle.
 This used to be true of lines here in China as well, such as the queues formed at a bank or a ticket counter.
 People have become far more polite about lining up since I first arrived in China in the 1980s.
 I suspect that over time, people in Shanghai will develop a more sophisticated sense of etiquette when it comes to driving.
 But who knows?
 Only time will tell.